fromsantanu/C-Language/pages/Chapter05-03.md

-# Chapter: Call by Value vs Call by Reference
+# Call by Value vs Call by Reference

 In C programming, functions can accept arguments either by **value** or by **reference**.
 Understanding the difference between these two mechanisms is crucial for writing effective and efficient programs.